 - You have a family history of early menopause

 - You struggle with the concept of cryopreserving fertilized eggs, or embryos, for personal reasons

-The procedure may also be a viable treatment option if your partner is unable to produce adequate sperm at the time that your eggs are retrieved for in-vitro fertilization (IVF).
+The procedure may also be a viable treatment option if your partner is unable to produce adequate sperm at the time that your eggs are retrieved for in vitro fertilization (IVF).

 Freezing, or cryopreserving, your eggs is a three-step process that coincides with the beginning stages of IVF: ovulation induction and egg retrieval, followed by freezing.
 Before your menstrual cycle begins, you will be instructed to follow a prescribed course of hormone therapy that encourages the production of multiple eggs.
-The eggs are retrieved before ovulation begins, and frozen shortly afterwards.
+The eggs are retrieved before ovulation begins, and frozen shortly afterward.
 When you are ready to become pregnant, your eggs can be thawed out, fertilized, and transferred into your uterus.